-The Company is a subsidiary of Ranbaxy Laboratories Limited- India up until March 2015, when Ranbaxy Laboratories Limited (RLL) merged with the SUN Pharmaceutical Industry Limited, India.
-Ranbaxy Netherland BV (RNBV) a subsidiary of Ranbaxy Laboratories Limited (RLL) India holds 52.63% of the ordinary share capital of the Company while Ranbaxy Laboratories Limited holds 32.68% equity interest in the Company.
-Consequently, SUN Pharmaceutical Industries Limited now holds 32.68% equity interest in Ranvaxy Nigeria Limited while the SUN Pharmaceutical Industries Limited group jointly holds 85.31% of the issued share capital of Ranbaxy Nigeria Limited.
+The Company is a subsidiary of Ranbaxy Laboratories Limited - India up until March 2015, when Ranbaxy Laboratories Limited (RLL) merged with the SUN Pharmaceutical Industry Limited, India.
+Ranbaxy Netherland BV (RNBV), a subsidiary of Ranbaxy Laboratories Limited (RLL) India holds 86.16% of the ordinary share capital of the Company.
 With effect from 28 July 2017, the name Ranbaxy Netherland BV was changed to SUN Pharma (Netherlands) B.V.

-The Company enters into various transactions with its related Companies and with other key management personnel in the nomal course of business.
+The Company enters into various transactions with its related companies and with other key management personnel in the normal course of business.
 Details of the significant transactions carried out during the year with the related parties transaction are as follows: